HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/1. New DNS Infrastructure/README.md

 };
 ```

-I am using CloudFlare as external forwarders.
+I use CloudFlare as external forwarders.
 CloudFlare provides the best performance for my area.
 You can
 see the nameservers with the best performance with service [dnsspeddtest.online](https://dnsspeedtest.online/) for example.

 Example: [named.conf.local](./config/primary-dns/named.conf.local)